History of Sikhism: Guru Tegh Bahadur

 Guru Tegh Bahadur was the ninth of the Sikh Gurus.
-The eight Sikh Guru, Guru Har Krishan, nominated him, his grand-uncle as the next Guru before he died.
+The eighth Sikh Guru, Guru Har Krishan, nominated him, his grand-uncle as the next Guru before he died.
 Guru Tegh Bahadur was actually the son of the sixth Sikh Guru, Guru Hargobind.

 He sacrificed himself to protect Hindus.
 Aurungzeb was forcibly converting Hindus to Muslims.
 Hindus from Kashmir came to Guru Teg Bahadur for protection and requested for assistance.
 Guru asked them to tell Aurungzeb that if he will be able to convert Guru Teg Bahadur to Islam then they all become Muslim.
 He was asked by Aurungzeb, the Mughal emperor, under coercion by conservative Naqshbandi clerics, to convert to Islam or to sacrifice himself.
 The exact place where he died is in front of the Red Fort in Delhi (Lal Qila) and the gurdwara is called Sisganj.
 This marked a turning point for Sikhism.
 His successor, Guru Gobind Singh further militarised his followers.

 While, Bhai Mati Das along with his younger brother Bhai Sati Das were martyrs of early Sikh history.
 Bhai Mati Das, Bhai Dayala, and Bhai Sati Das were executed at a kotwali (police-station) in the Chandni Chowk area of Delhi, under the express orders of Emperor Aurangzeb just before the martyrdom of Guru Tegh Bahadur.
 Bhai Mati Das was executed by being bound between two pillars and cut in two.

 Guru Gobind Singh

 Birth and Childhood

 Guru Gobind Singh was the tenth guru of Sikhs.
-He was born in 1666 at Patna (Capital of Bihar, India).and did his basic schooling there.
+He was born in 1666 at Patna (Capital of Bihar, India) and did his basic schooling there.
 Along with the religious scriptures, he also studied the Bihari language at Patna.
 His Uncle, Bhai Kripal, trained him in archery and swordsmanship and soon he became a great marksman.
 When Guru Tegh Bahadur returned from Dhaka (now Bangladesh‘s Capital) to Patna he saw his five years old child for the first time, and kissed and embraced his divine boy.
 The Guru blossomed under the spiritual guidance of his father, but it was short-lived since Guru Tegh bahadur had to leave Patna for Anandpur.

 Gobind Rai, as he was called then, was beloved of many people in Patna including a large number of Muslims.
 The child had a charming personality which attracted everyone he met, even for a short while.
 When he was six years old he had learnt Hindi, Marathi and Gurumukhi.
 He was a very bold and courageous boy, and had all the qualities of a great man and a natural leader.

 A Raja's childless Queen had developed special fondness for the young Guru Gobind Singh, who, too, often came here to sit in the Queen's lap giving her immense delight and spiritual solace.
 She fed the Child Gobind and his playmates, at his demand, with boiled and salted gram.